Fry's 2-run homer in 10th sends Guardians to stunning 7-5 win over Yankees, close to 2-1 in ALCS

 Bo Naylor singled leading off the 10th against Clay Holmes and Brayan Rocchio sacrificed.
 Naylor took third on Steven Kwan's comebacker before Fry, who hit a Division Series-saving homer in Game 4 at Detroit, sent a 1-2 sinker into the left-field bleachers.

 Fry watched the ball sail into the stands before heading toward first.
-He wa mobbed by teammates in the infield as fans tossed drinks in the air while trying to process the emotional rollercoaster they had endured.
+He was mobbed by teammates after crossing home plate as fans tossed drinks in the air while trying to process the emotional rollercoaster they had endured.

+“I blacked out,” Fry said.
+“I remember being like halfway down the first baseline looking back at the dugout and looking and saying, alright, I just have to make sure I touch all four bases and get home and celebrate.”

 The Guardians still have a chance to end baseball's current longest World Series drought, stretching to 1948.